NewYork-Presbyterian Hospital: History

-NewYork-Presbyterian Hospital was founded in 1771 as New York Hospital by Edinburgh Medical School graduate Samuel Bard.
-The hospital was granted a Royal Charter by King George III of Great Britain and became associated with Weill Cornell Medical College upon Weill Cornell's founding in 1898.
-It is the third oldest hospital in the United States, after Bellevue Hospital in New York City (1736) and Pennsylvania Hospital (1751).
+New York Hospital was founded in 1771 by Edinburgh Medical School graduate Samuel Bard.
+The hospital was granted a Royal Charter by King George III of Great Britain It is the third oldest hospital in the United States, after Bellevue Hospital in New York City (1736) and Pennsylvania Hospital (1751).

-In 1927, the hospital had grown its endowment to more than $20 million, largely due to the leadership of Payne Whitney who expanded the hospital significantly; Payne Whitney Psychiatric Clinic is named in Whitney's honor.
-Other prominent donors have included Howard Hughes, William Randolph Hearst, Harry and Leona Helmsley, Maurice R. Greenberg, and others.
-The Presbyterian Hospital was founded in 1868 by James Lenox, a New York philanthropist and Columbia University College of Physicians and Surgeons, also founded by Samuel Bard in 1767.
+Samuel Bard again played a role in the founding of Columbia University's medical school named Columbia University College of Physicians and Surgeons in 1767.

+The Presbyterian Hospital was founded in 1868 by New York philanthropist James Lenox.
+It was originally located between East 70th and 71st streets and Madison and Park avenues.

+Lastly, Cornell University's medical school, now named Weill Cornell Medical College, began in 1898.

 20th century

-In 1910, Columbia University and Presbyterian Hospital reached an agreement to affiliate, forming the world's first academic health center through the merger of existing institutions.
+In 1910, Columbia University and Presbyterian Hospital reached an agreement to affiliate.
 During the 1920s, Edward S. Harkness and Anna Harkness purchased land and funded the construction of Columbia-Presbyterian Medical Center.

-In 1928, the two institutions fully moved to the new medical center.
+In 1928, the two institutions fully moved to the new medical center forming the world's first academic health center.
 In 1925, the Sloane Hospital for Women, a leader in obstetrics and gynecology that had been founded in 1886, was incorporated.
-In 1928, Sloan, along with The Squier Urological Clinic and the Vanderbilt Clinic, moved to Columbia Presbyterian Medical Center.
+In 1928 Sloane, along with The Squier Urological Clinic and the Vanderbilt Clinic, moved to Columbia Presbyterian Medical Center.

+In 1927, the NY Hospital had grown its endowment to more than $20 million, largely due to the leadership of Payne Whitney who expanded the hospital significantly; Payne Whitney Psychiatric Clinic is named in Whitney's honor.
+Other prominent donors have included Howard Hughes, William Randolph Hearst, Harry and Leona Helmsley, Maurice R. Greenberg, and others.

 NewYork-Presbyterian Hospital, chartered as The New York and Presbyterian Hospital by the State of New York in 1996, was formed in 1998 with the merger of two large, previously independent hospitals, the New York Hospital and Presbyterian Hospital.
 The merger had been announced on January 1, 1998.

 New York Hospital was the subject of a lawsuit from the family of Libby Zion, a young woman admitted in 1984 who died while under the care of overworked hospital residents.
 An investigation by the New York State Health Commissioner, the Bell Commission, led to restrictions on the number of hours residents could work and required oversight of their care by accredited physicians (this regulation is also known as the Libby Zion law).
 These reforms have since been adopted nationwide.